craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes May 03 23.md

 ### Intro
 When last we left our heroes, they were in a less than ideal position.
 In a land they don't know, with rules they do not understand, the party has quested beyond the material plane of [[Alaturmen]] seeking the deity known as [[Orcus]].

 Since their arrival, they have created a small camp in the mountainside of the space they appeared into, fought two great beasts of hatred, slaying one and surviving the other.
-With little forward progress made, exploration seems to be the most pertinent course of action.
+After Moses communed with a dark smokey figure, the party moved to explore furthur into the city - with the knowledge that they may encounter more of these creatures - and they were in fact encountered by a vulture-esq humanoid species flying on patrol.

+Roll Initiative.

 ### What does the World Know?